This post may contain affiliate links. Please read my full disclosure policy here.

 You’ll be more likable

-People want to surround themselves with others that are positive.
-Whether you’re interacting with your husband, coworkers, or mom friends, you’ll start to see positive social benefits as people note how pleasant you are to be around.
+Everybody wants to surround themselves with positive people.
+Whether you’re with your husband, coworkers, or mom friends, you’ll see positive social benefits as people note how pleasant you are to be around.
 No, being likable isn’t the main goal of our lives, but likable people do tend to have happy family connections, lots of friends, and great relationships with coworkers.

 You’ll be less distracted by imaginary problems